-Per Unit Total Offering Minimum Maximum Minimum Maximum Public Offering Price \$ 5.00 \$ 6.50 \$ 5,000,000 \$ 6,500,000 Underwriting Discount(1) \$.45 \$.585 \$ 450,000 \$ 585,000 Proceeds to us, before Expenses(2) \$ 4.55 \$ 5.915 \$ 4,550,000 \$ 5,915,000
+Per Unit Total Offering

+Public Offering Price \$ 6.00 \$ 6,000,000

+Underwriting Discount(1) \$.54 \$ 540,000

+Proceeds to us, before Expenses(2) \$ 5.46 \$ 5,460,000

-(1) If all units are sold, we estimate total cash expenses for this offering to be approximately \$330,000 - \$375,000 after commissions of 9%.
+- (1) If all units are sold, we estimate total cash expenses for this offering to be approximately \$360,000 after commissions of 9%.
 This includes a non-accountable expense allowance of 3% of the gross proceeds of this offering (not including proceeds from units sold as part of the underwriters' over-allotment, if any).
-In addition, we have agreed (a) to issue to the Underwriter warrants to purchase 10% of the total number of shares sold, including shares to be issued upon exercise of the warrants on the same terms as the Class A warrants except that the Underwriter's warrants are cashless and exercisable at 110% of the Common Stock Price and (b) to give the Underwriter a two year right of first refusal on any equity financings of the Company at a per share price less than the Common Stock Price.
-If the over allotment option is exercised, at the maximum per unit price proceeds to us will be \$6,802,250, before deducting estimated offering expenses of approximately \$404,250.

-(2) Before deducting estimated offering expenses of approximately \$330,000 - \$375,000.
+In addition, we have agreed (a) to issue to the Underwriter warrants to purchase 10% of the total number of shares sold, including shares to be issued upon exercise of the warrants on the same terms as the Class A warrants except that the Underwriter's warrants are cashless and exercisable at 110% of the Common Stock Price and (b) to give the Underwriter at two year right of first refusal on any equity financings of the Company at a per share price less than the Common Stock Price.
+If the over allotment option is exercised, proceeds to us will be \$6,279,000, before deducting estimated offering expenses of approximately \$387,000. - (2) Before deducting estimated offering expenses of approximately \$360,000.